English BA (Hons)

 Poetry and the Planet

-Examining the role that poetry plays in understanding our changing environment, this module considers how contemporary writers think through the relationship between the human and the more-than-human world.
-Students will discuss topics including climate change, environmental justice, species extinction and indigenous knowledge in order to understand how the arts and humanities can help us to engage with the challenges we are now facing on earth.
+This option module considers how contemporary writers think through the relationship between the human and the more-than-human world.
+You will discuss topics including climate change, environmental justice, species extinction and indigenous knowledge in order to understand how the arts and humanities can help us to engage with modern challenges.
 Incorporating writing workshops and a field trip, students will have the opportunity to respond creatively and critically using a range of print-based and digital media.

 Early Modern Poetry and Prose: Nation, Self, Other

-This module studies poetry and prose from one of the most creative and turbulent periods of English history, the sixteenth and seventeenth centuries, which laid many of the foundations for creative writing as we understand and study it today.
+This module studies poetry and prose from one of the most creative and turbulent periods of English history, the sixteenth and seventeenth centuries, which laid many of the foundations for English literature as we understand and study it today.
 Concepts of national identity, religious conflict, the role of the state, the status and function of English poetry, gender inequality, the place of humanity in nature, issues surrounding social class, and colonial expansion, all inform the writing of this period, and all are concepts we still interrogate.
-The texts on this module exemplify (and in some cases define) a variety of genres: the sonnet, the epic poem, the epyllia, ‘metaphysical’ poetry, satire, political allegory, pastoral, radical writing and political polemic.
-Students will gain an understanding of the importance of this period in both literary and cultural terms, of cultural history and heritage, and develop analytical and discursive skills to enhance their understanding of ongoing debates.
+The texts on this module exemplify (and in some cases define) a variety of genres, from the sonnet to satire, and the epic poem to radical writing and political polemic.
+Students will gain an understanding of the importance of this period in both literary and cultural terms, and develop analytical and discursive skills to enhance their understanding of ongoing debates.

 Gothic Rebels and Reactionaries

-Investigate the rise of the Gothic Romance in the late 18th Century and its development into the 19th Century by exploring key literary texts from the period.
-The supernatural turn in fiction during this era marked a different way of exploring questions about the human.
-Gothic writing examines individual and cultural identities, deconstructing oppositions between human/monster, self/other, male/female, nature/culture.
-The module explores Gothic as an expression of cultural concerns and anxieties, as well as an experimental genre in form and style.
-You will have the opportunity to explore novels, short stories and other works from this era to examine how writers engaged with the issues of their time and how their work remains relevant today.
+Investigate the rise of the Gothic Romance in the late eighteenth and nineteenth centuries by exploring exciting key literary texts from the period, including short stories and novels.
+The supernatural turn in fiction during this era marked a different way of exploring questions about being human.
+Gothic writing examines individual and cultural identities, deconstructing oppositions between human/monster, self/other, male/female, and nature/culture.
 Gothic studies is a dynamic area of research, and we will investigate new ways of engaging with research communities, including digital research methods, in order to explore the interdisciplinary aspects of gothic writing, and the literary history of the genre itself.

 Modernist Writing